tdlane1/Pandora-s-Box-Modified-Rear-Z/README.md

 STL for voron standard 4.7mm insert also included, but not recommened due to insertion affecting tolerances.

 Belt path shifted 1mm to the right.
+Adjust your Z-drive pulley accordingly.
 Modified upper idler stl included.
 Add additional 1mm shim between rear Z extrusion and bearing stack.

 Refer to K3 assembly instrucitons for tips on how to assemble.